In the past few months, I’ve had a handful of experiences with brands as a customer that really stand out in my mind.

-Every time we click on your blog post, subscribe to your mailing list or follow you on social media, we are saying “yes” to you and “no” to someone or something else.
-Whether that amounts to a minute of their time or money out of their pockets, your customers have a zillion choices to make every single day and they chose you.
+Every time we click on your blog post, subscribe to your mailing list, or follow you on social media, we are saying “yes” to you and “no” to someone else.
+Whether that amounts to a minute of their time or money out of their pockets, your customers have plenty of choices to make every single day and they chose you.
 That deserves some celebration.

 It’s not just about your product.

-Of course, no amount of branding or marketing or list building is going to build sales or an audience if your product isn’t serving people well.
+Of course, no amount of branding or marketing or list-building is going to generate sales or build an audience if your product isn’t serving people well.
 You need a great product, that’s a given, but it goes beyond that.